RHCSA/RHCSA.github.io/contents/02- Create simple shell scripts.md/04- Processing output of shell commands within a script.md

+## 04- Processing output of shell commands within a script:

 The RHCSA exam topic **"Processing output of shell commands within a script"** is crucial because it involves capturing and using the output of shell commands in a script.
 This skill is essential for creating dynamic and flexible scripts that respond to system information or user input.
 Shell commands like `ls`, `grep`, `df`, and others can be used within scripts to gather data, which can then be processed using conditionals, loops, or redirections.

 ---